nitad54448/yappari-5-1/README.md

 Cancel the mask function for all selected datasets.

 ### Delete points active datasets
 You can delete experimental points from selected datasets in the Nyquist, Zr, Zi or lnR plots: just zoom in the region to show only the points you want to delete then select this command (this is irreversible).
 Be aware that all the points having values in the range shown on the plots are removed from _all selected datasets_ irrespective if they are actually seen on the plots or not.
-The datasets visible on the graph depends on the [Max plots](https://github.com/nitad54448/yappari-5-1#max-plots) value.
+The datasets visible on the graph depends on the __Max plot__ value.
 Be careful : there is no warning.

 ### Delete active datasets
 Irreversible action removing one or more datasets and all related parameters from memory (by active one should understand “selected”).
 Datasets can be deleted also with the Key "Delete".